prisms-center/phaseField/README.md

 <B>Version information:</B>

-This version of the code, 1.1, is an update the first release version of PRISMS-PF.
+This version of the code, 1.1.1, is an update to the first release version of PRISMS-PF.
 For information concerning the differences between versions, please consult version_changes.txt.

 <B>What is PRISMS-PF?</B>

 PRISMS-PF is a powerful, massively parallel finite element code for conducting phase field and other related simulations of microstructural evolution.
 The phase field method is commonly used for predicting the evolution if microstructures under a wide range of conditions and material systems.
 PRISMS-PF provides a simple interface for solving customizable systems of partial differential equations of the type commonly found in phase field models, and has 11 pre-built application modules, including for precipitate evolution, grain growth, and spinodal decomposition.

 With PRISMS-PF, you have access to adaptive meshing and parallelization with near-ideal scaling for over a thousand processors.
 Moreover, the matrix-free framework from the deal.II library allows much larger than simulations than typical finite element programs – PRISMS-PF has been used for simulations with over one billion degrees of freedom.
 PRISMS-PF also provides performance competitive with or exceeding single-purpose codes.
 For example, even without enabling the mesh adaptivity features in PRISMS-PF, it has been demonstrated to be 4.5x faster than an equivalent finite difference code.

   This code is developed by the PRedictive Integrated Structural Materials Science (PRISMS) Center [http://www.prisms-center.org/]